 - Sustain SU is an official service of the Students’ Union providing resources and coordinating activities to enhance the SU’s environmental policies.

 The Sustain SU Bike Library & Workshop enables students, staff and faculty to get around a little more easily and affordably while reducing their impact on the environment.
 The service rents out bicycles in the warmer months and provides a workshop for fixing bikes year-round.
+They also encourage users to register with Project 529, a bike theft reduction initiative.

 The workshop is fully equipped with all the tools you would need to fix your own bike.
 New and used parts are provided for sale, and a professional mechanic is on staff to advise you.
 Aside from drop-in hours, the workshop also regularly hosts learning opportunities on bike safety, maintenance and cycling in Edmonton.